idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Contest the Charges

-If the ticket was issued for a misdemeanor, the offender will be required to appear in court on the date indicated on the citation.
+If the ticket was issued for a misdemeanor, the offender may be required to appear in court on the date indicated on the citation.
 During the court appearance, the defendant can choose to plead guilty and pay the fine or plead not guilty and contest the charges.
-If the defendant pleads guilty, all fines and any additional fees must be paid to the court.
-The defendant will also have demerit points assessed on their driving record by the IDT.
-If the defendant chooses to plead not guilty, a date will be scheduled for the trial.
-At the conclusion of the trial, the judge will enter a verdict.
-If a guilty verdict is rendered, the defendant will be liable for all fines and penalties accruable from the charge.
-If a Not guilty verdict is rendered, the defendant will be exempt from all fines and demerit points.
+If the defendant pleads guilty, the fines and any additional fees should be paid to the court.
+The defendant may also have demerit points assessed on their driving record by the IDT.
+If the defendant chooses to plead not guilty, a date may be scheduled for the trial.
+At the conclusion of the trial, the judge may enter a verdict.
+If a guilty verdict is rendered, the defendant may be liable for the fines and penalties accruable from the charge.
+If a Not guilty verdict is rendered, the defendant may be exempt from the fines and demerit points.
 Court costs may still apply.

 How Do I Find Idaho Traffic Court Records?